railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_margins.rst

 Margins by Project
 ------------------

-To manage margins by project you must install the analytical accounts with management by task.
+To manage margins by project, you must install the analytical accounts with management by task.
 Use of these accounts is described in :ref:`ch-accts`.

 .. index::